-A car with a branded title, either salvage or rebuilt, will be worth less than a vehicle with a clean title.
-A vehicle with a salvage title or rebuilt title can thousands of dollars lower in value than a comparable car with a clean title.
+A car with a branded title, either salvaged or rebuilt, will be worth less than a vehicle with a clean title.
+A car with a salvage title or rebuilt title can be thousands of dollars lower in value than a comparable car with a clean title.

-Auto and insurance industry sources report that the decrease in value of a vehicle that has a rebuilt or salvage title is typically between 20 percent up to 50 percent depending on the type of vehicle and its age.
+Auto and insurance industry sources report that the decrease in value of a vehicle with a rebuilt or salvage title is typically between 20-50%, depending on the type of vehicle and its age.

-Kelley Blue Book (KBB) notes that a salvaged, reconstructed or otherwise clouded title has a permanent negative effect on the value of a vehicle.
-Their industry rule of thumb is to deduct 20% to 40% of the Blue Book value, but salvage title vehicles really should be privately appraised on a case-by-case basis in order to determine their market value.
+Kelley Blue Book (KBB) notes that a salvaged, reconstructed or otherwise clouded title permanently negatively affects a vehicle’s value.
+Their industry rule of thumb is to deduct 20% to 40% of the Blue Book value, but salvage title vehicles should be privately appraised on a case-by-case basis to determine their market value.

 - A vehicle with a branded title—salvage or rebuilt—will be less valuable than one with a clean title.

-- A automobile with a rebuilt or salvage title may be worth hundreds of dollars less than a comparable model with a clear title.
+- An automobile with a rebuilt or salvage title may be worth hundreds of dollars less than a comparable model with a clear title.

 - A salvaged, rebuilt, or otherwise clouded title has a long-term detrimental impact on a vehicle’s value, according to Kelley Blue Book (KBB).

 - A preliminary estimate of the value of a salvage vehicle can be obtained by searching up the model’s value (with a clean title) in an automotive reference book like KBB or NADA, and then deducting 40% of the value.

 How to determine the salvage value of a car